 7 Reasons Why You Should Be Playing Board Games

-1. Board games are extremely social.
-And they aren’t social in a ‘like this post’ sort of social.
+Board games aren’t social in a ‘like this post’ sort of social.
 Board games are face-to-face.
-Board game nights are becoming part of a lot of nerds’ routines.
-Who doesn’t want to get together with friends?
-Well, add a few snacks and a couple games like Dead of Winter or Suburbia to a Friday evening and your social life just got a +1 mana boost.
+Board game nights are becoming part of a lot of nerds’ routines as the pandemic inches toward its endemic phase.
+After all, who doesn’t want to get together with friends?

 Further, game pieces aren’t just simple plastic or cardboard chits either.
 Modern board games are filled with nice wooden pieces or even highly detailed miniatures.
 The quality of board games have risen to the point that they are often the coolest looking items in a nerd’s collection.